top of page

 Reports to: Program Manager

-• Have lived experience with mental health and/or substance abuse in long-term stable recovery
+• Individuals with lived experience in mental health and/or substance abuse

 • Veterans